 The Science of Medicine curriculum consists of core clinical topics in the areas of General Internal Medicine, Allergy and Immunology, Cardiology, Pulmonary, Nephrology, Gastroenterology, Rheumatology, Hematology, Oncology, Endocrinology and Infectious Disease.
 These talks are delivered on an annual cycle during noon conference at both our sites by subspecialty faculty.
 A separate core conference series for the ICU takes place in the ICU.

-The Business of Medicine curriculum includes topics related to career options in medicine, healthcare law, coding/billing, managed care and consultative medicine, personal finances, and employment terms and contracts etc. Approximately five conferences delivered by faculty and area experts are conducted each year.
+The Business of Medicine curriculum includes topics related to career options in medicine, healthcare law, coding/billing, managed care and consultative medicine, personal finances, and employment terms and contracts etc. Approximately four conferences delivered by faculty and area experts are conducted each year.